ayohana/read-my-brain/README.md

   - [x] Enable querying special characters.
 For instance, c̅ for with, ā for before and p̄ for after.
   - [x] Deploy API's database via Azure.
   - [x] Deploy the back-end API via Azure.
-  - [ ] Deploy the front-end application via Firebase.
+  - [ ] Deploy the front-end application via Firebase/Netlify.
   - [x] Users can enter longer sentences (max 200 characters per sentence).
   - [x] Users can enter a paragraph (max 1000 characters).
   - [x] There's an unlimited number of characters a user can enter.
-  - [ ] Refactor React component diagram
+  - [x] The API can translate live/real-time.
   - [ ] Users can copy special characters and insert them into their input text.
-For instance, c̅ for with, ā for before and p̄ for after.
+For instance, icons c̅ for with, ā for before and p̄ for after.
+  - [ ] Add functionality to generate random sentences in the front end so that users can test/use the app right away.
+  - [ ] Refactor API call method in the front end to only call the API as needed (per word instead of per letter typed).
+  - [ ] Refactor React component diagram.
       - [ ] Add an "About" section to the front end.
       - [ ] Add a footer to the front end with a link to my GitHub repo.
-  - [ ] Add functionality to generate random sentences in the front end so that users can test/use the app right away.
+      - [ ] Use custom CSS styling instead of styling libraries.
       - [ ] Users can copy the translated result with a click of a button.
-  - [ ] Users can add a new term via the front-end application for open contribution.
+      - [ ] Users can add new terms via the front-end application for open contribution.
       - [ ] Users can update existing terms via the front-end application.
-  - [ ] Warn users to be careful when translating real patient information to prevent violating their privacy (HIPAA).
+      - [ ] Warn users to be careful when translating real patient or personal identity information to prevent violating their privacy (HIPAA).
-  - [ ] The API can translate the vice versa (from layman’s terms to nursing jargons).
-  - [x] The API can translate live/real-time.
-  - [ ] Apply Swagger API or add Views to API for http routes documentation.
   - [ ] Create an API key for users.
-  - [ ] Use Redux in case the application's scale of state gets very large.
+  - [ ] Count the number of app usage (count every time a translation occurs).
+  - [ ] Configure Azure/back end CORS settings to only allow Read My Brain (one application) to access it.
   - [ ] Share the application by posting in a nursing forum.
-  - [ ] Use a React UI library such as React Semantic UI or Material UI.
   - [ ] Application offers light and dark mode.
+  - [ ] Use Redux in case the application's scale of state gets very large.
+  - [ ] Apply Swagger API or add Views to API for http routes documentation.
+  - [ ] The API can translate the vice versa (from layman’s terms to nursing jargons).
+  - [x] ~~Use a React UI library such as React Semantic UI or Material UI.~~
   - [x] ~~Use Quill's basic text editor for application UI.~~
   - [x] ~~Apply Quill's toolbar.~~
   - [x] ~~Modify Quill's toolbar by adding an option to insert special characters into user input.
 For instance, c̅ for with, ā for before and p̄ for after.~~

-  _Note: Quill does not have an event listener that will help with the live translation feature therefore refactored stretch goals are added._
+  _Note: Quill does not have an event listener that will help with the live translation feature therefore stretch goals were refactored._

 </details>